focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Rewrite the input system using the keymap handler
+    + Debug the config key map
+    + Have only one action per context
+    + Finish splitting the editor action functions
+    + Modify the keymap to support hold actions (see Keymap for reference)
+    + Alt+JK smooth scroll (hopefully the vim people will be happy)
+    + Support commenting out stuff in focus config
+    + Ctrl+Alt+arrows to scroll
+    + Modify the config syntax highlighter so that it understands keymap
+        + Build compile time hash tables to test action names
+    + Ctrl-, to switch to other editor
+    + Fix the hold actions - cancel them when a modifier is released too (have a list of active actions)
 + Ctrl + [ and Ctrl + ] to indent lines
 + Open file dialog:
     + Display something to indicate no entries